tjbdev/SigonyMapAdditions/README.md

-Download

 You will need to save this file as "SigonyMapAdditions.js", or it will not work.

-Click here to download

-Potential Use Cases
+#Potential Use Cases

 Map instances (i.e. mystery dungeon)
 Powerful when used with Shaz's Tile Changer.
 Plugin creators who would like to generate new maps in-game may find that this plugin saves them lots of work.

-Features
+#Features

 Copy a map using a plugin command.
-Delete a map using a plugin command (mainly if you want to clean up instances) INSTRUCTIONS
+Delete a map using a plugin command (mainly if you want to clean up instances)

+#INSTRUCTIONS

 > To copy a map you can use the following plugin command format:

-[QUOTE]CopyMap mapId "mapName" variableForNewMapId parentId [/QUOTE]
+/CopyMap mapId "mapName" variableForNewMapId parentId/

 mapId - this is the ID of the map that you wish to copy.
 A new map, with a different ID, will be created. mapName - this is the name that appears in the editor, and is also the display name.